 Artistic Director and Conductor

-Dr. Culloton has taught at Luther College and Winona Senior High School, and has also served as the assistant and interim conductor of the National Lutheran Choir.
-He has held church choir positions in Tucson, Arizona and Decorah, Iowa; and has been music director for nearly a dozen musical theater productions.
-Along with his twin brother, Dr. Culloton is the co-editor of the Matthew and Michael Culloton Choral Series published by Santa Barbara Music Publishing, Inc. In 2006, he was recognized as the Minnesota ACDA Young Conductor of the Year, and received the ACDA/VocalEssence Creative Programming Award for his work with Choral Arts Ensemble.
+Dr. Culloton has taught at Luther College and Winona Senior High School and has also served as the assistant and interim conductor of the National Lutheran Choir.
+He has held church choir positions in Moorhead, MN, Tucson, AZ, and Decorah, IA, and has been music director for nearly a dozen musical theater productions.
+Along with his twin brother, Dr. Culloton is the co-editor of the Matthew and Michael Culloton Choral Series with Santa Barbara Music Publishing, Inc. He has been recognized as the Minnesota ACDA Young Conductor of the Year and also received the ACDA/VocalEssence Creative Programming Award for his work with Choral Arts Ensemble.
 In 2009, he was a featured conductor in Never Stop Singing, a documentary about the history of choral music in Minnesota.
-Dr. Culloton serves as a guest choral conductor, clinician, and lecturer throughout the region.
-He lives in Moorhead with his wife Brynn, and their daughters, Eleanor and Miriam.
+Dr. Culloton serves as a guest conductor, clinician, and lecturer throughout the country.
+He lives in Moorhead with his wife Brynn, who works in the Enrollment division at Concordia, and their daughters Eleanor and Miriam.

 Susan Nagel lives and works in the Fargo-Moorhead area.
 She received performance degrees at MSUM and NDSU.
 Ms. Nagel has worked as a studio and class piano teacher at Concordia College and MSUM.
 In addition, Susan maintains a private piano teaching studio in her home and adjudicates for various piano-related teachers festivals.